Jiawei-Wang98/Style_Portfolio_PE_Analysis/README.md

 # **Project Overview**
 This project analyzes the **style portfolio P/E ratio** over time across different markets.
 Portfolios are constructed based on the **Fama-French 5 factors (FF5) plus Momentum**, rebalanced **monthly**.
-The markets covered include **China, Taiwan, Hong Kong, the US, Japan, Korea, and Vietnam**.
+The markets covered include **China, Taiwan, Hong Kong, the US, Japan, Korea, and Vietnam**.  (can be extended to other markets)

 # **Data Source**
-The data is sourced from **Datastream**, using the following codes for time series requests:
+The data is sourced from **Datastream** (DFO), using the following codes for time series requests:

 - **EPS1TR12** – Trailing EPS
 - **EPS1FD12** – Forward EPS